 The number of plans offered on the national and state Marketplaces often changes from year to year.
 All such plans must abide by the rules of the Affordable Care Act, also called the ACA or “Obamacare.”
 Even if a plan stays the same, it can raise the cost of premiums and other costs, and change its network of providers and hospitals, and its formulary of prescription drugs, each year.

 That’s why you should check all of your options, even if you’ve bought your own insurance this way before.
-Starting in late October, go to https://www.healthcare.gov/see-plans/ to see the plans available in your area and look at their networks and formularies, as well as costs like premiums, copays, coinsurance and deductibles.
+From Oct.
+25 to 31, you can preview the plans that will be available to you at https://www.healthcare.gov/see-plans/ .
+Make sure to look at their networks and formularies, as well as costs like premiums, copays, coinsurance and deductibles.
+Use this calculator to estimate your income for 2025.

 Continued help to lower costs: